Farnborough Hill

-Farnborough Hill is a Roman Catholic private day school for 550 girls aged 11–18 located in Farnborough, Hampshire.
-The school was established by the Religious of Christian Education order of nuns in 1889 and moved to the current site when the order purchased the house and grounds in 1927.
+Farnborough Hill is a Roman Catholic private day school located in Farnborough, Hampshire.
+The school educates girls aged 11-18.
+It was established by the Religious of Christian Education order of nuns in 1889 and moved to the current site when the order purchased the house and grounds in 1927.
 It is now set in an expansive park including Grade I Listed buildings.